Microcurrent Facial in Scottsdale, AZ 85260

 1. Cheng N et al. “The Effects of Electric Currents on ATP Generation, Protein Synthesis, and Membrane Transport in Rat Skin.”
 Clinical Orthopaedics and Related Research.
 1982.
 (Foundational study on microcurrent and cellular energy production)

 Individual results vary.
 Microcurrent facial treatments are cosmetic procedures performed under the supervision of a licensed provider.
 Results depend on skin condition, treatment frequency, and individual response.
-Consult with Dr. Borakowski to determine if microcurrent is appropriate for your concerns.
+Your provider will review your history and goals to determine whether microcurrent is appropriate for your concerns, with treatment performed under the medical oversight of Dr. Natalya Borakowski, NMD.

 Content reviewed by Dr. Natalya Borakowski, NMD.
-Last updated: April 2026.
+Last updated: May 2026.

 Consultation in skin care clinic